 - Its also important to understand that the word disability can generate different images or memories for people.
 The fact is there are a number of different types of disabilities.
 Understanding that disability is a very broad scope can help people understand who this employment group may include and that many of us fall into this group

-- There are 6 main categories of disability types, and an almost infinite number of specific diagnoses within each type
+- There are different categories of disability types, and an almost infinite number of specific diagnoses within each type

 - Physical disability: Multiple Sclerosis, arthritis, paralysis, chronic back issues, diabetes, head injury, heart disease, etc.